91ajames/WinPE-PowerShell-Scripts/README.md

 # WinPE-PowerShell-Scripts
-Creating a WinPE ISO with added PowerShell Support and add Scripts under X:\Scripts run by PS1 file under Imaging and Deployment Tool
+Creating a WinPE ISO with added PowerShell Support and add Scripts under X:\Scripts Run As Admin under Imaging and Deployment Tool